 St. Patrick was a fifth century bishop, famous for banishing all snakes from Ireland like some sort of medieval bouncer (although naturalist Nigel Monaghan suggests that there were never any snakes in the first place).
 He also used the shamrock (or clover) to teach people about the holy trinity.
-The shamrock has since become a symbol for St Patrick's day and Ireland in general, which is why you may see large novelty shamrocks all around town on this sacred day.
+The shamrock has since become a symbol for St Patrick's day, which is why you may see large novelty shamrocks all around town on this sacred day.

 Did you know: James O'Mara. the Irish MP who made St Patrick's Day a national holiday in 1903, later regretted what he had done and passed a law requiring pubs to be shut on the 17th March.
 This wasn't repealed until the 1970s.

 The people of Oxford - town and gown alike- are always looking for an excuse to have a party, which is why there is always plenty going on Oxford over the St Patrick's Day weekend.
 Most pubs in the city show their Irish colours, with live music, sport, and drinking.
 See below for details of this year's Irish antics around Oxford.